mesmaeilian/undergrad_projects/README.md

 # Physics
-This repository  is where I am going to put my university project on it.
+This repository is where I am going to put my university projects on.